marimo-team/marimo/docs/guides/vscode.md

-# VSCode Integration
+# VS Code integration

-marimo can be run directly from VSCode.
+marimo can be run directly from VS Code.
 This is useful for launching marimo directly from the editor.

-Just install the [marimo VSCode extension](https://marketplace.visualstudio.com/items?itemName=marimo-team.vscode-marimo) and you're good to go!
+Just install the [marimo VS Code extension](https://marketplace.visualstudio.com/items?itemName=marimo-team.vscode-marimo) and you're good to go!

 <div align="center">
 <figure>